Alexander Hochberg: Biography

+Death

-After the war he settled in Pollensa on the Spanish island of Majorca, where he died on 22 February 1984.
-The von Pless line of his family is now headed by his nephew Bolko Graf von Hochberg, 6th Fürst von Pless (b.
-Munich 3 Apr 1936).
+Alexander died on 22 February 1984, survived by his younger legally adopted lover Max.
+His body was buried in the Cementiri de Pollença, Pollenca, Mallorca, Spain.
+Alexander was succeeded as the head of the von Pless line of his family by his nephew Bolko Graf von Hochberg, 6th Fürst von Pless (b.
+Munich 3 Apr 1936, d.
+Munich 27 Aug 2022).